My Favorite Stories

 After several more questions and trips, the CEO asked the man to sit in the next room and left the door ajar.

 The CEO then summoned the promoted manager and asked him if any lumber had arrived that day.
-The manager said he would check, and he returned with a very specific answer: a carload of #6 pine had come in on track 3 at 9:30 A.M. and totaled 3,500 board feet.
-The lumber was unloaded by 2:00 P.M. and stored in warehouse 18.
-It was order number 65-03 for the Williams Company and its total value was $16,352.00.
+The manager said he would check, and he returned with a very specific answer: a carload of #6 pine had come in on track 3 at 9:30 a.m. and totaled 3,500 board feet.
+The lumber was unloaded by 2:00 p.m. and stored in warehouse 18.
+It was order number 65-03 for the Williams Company, and its total value was $16,352.00.

-The CEO thanked and dismissed him.
+The CEO thanked him and dismissed him.
 After he left, the CEO called in the first manager again, who had heard the entire conversation, and the first manager responded that he understood why he didn’t get the promotion.

 8 Pixels at Microsoft

-Tom Edwards, the geopolitical strategy team leader, at Microsoft, had some issues with localization.
+Tom Edwards, the geopolitical strategy team leader at Microsoft, had some issues with localization.

 When coloring in 800,000 pixels on a map of India for Windows 95, Microsoft colored 8 of them a different shade of green to represent the disputed Kashmiri territory.
 The difference in greens meant Kashmir was shown as non-Indian, and India promptly banned the product.
 Microsoft had to spend millions to recall all 200,000 copies of its operating system software to heal the diplomatic wounds.

-Also, in a Spanish-language version of Windows XP, a translation error had gender selections between “not specified”, “male”, or “bitch”.
+Elsewhere, in a Spanish-language version of Windows XP, a translation error had gender selections between “not specified”, “male”, or “bitch”.

 Abstracted Stories